-So starting about 3 weeks ago I started going to the various supermarkets and small shops and buying more and more food items that are not perishable.
+So starting about 3 weeks ago I started implementing my COVID-19 plan, going to the various supermarkets and small shops and buying more and more food items that are not perishable.
 No toilet paper!
 I now have about 4 to 5 weeks of food.
 I also purchased a supply of vitamins as I figure that if I am healthy I will be able to recover quicker when I get it.
 Note I say when.
 This is not being pessimistic but preparing for the worst.
 There is a difference.

 I also made sure my fuel tank was full and I have about 20 liters in storage.